Ad Blocker Detected

 Regulation of the Glycolytic Pathway

-There are total ten enzymes in the glycolytic pathway but not all the enzymes are involved in the regulation, but only three of them are important for the point of regulation of glycolytic pathway.
+There is a total of ten enzymes in the glycolytic pathway but not all the enzymes are involved in the regulation, but only three of them are important for the point of regulation of the glycolytic pathway.
 These enzymes are mostly regulated by allosteric regulation but also regulated hormonal and to some extent by covalent modifications.
 Because these enzymes are involved in an irreversible reaction they are the targets of regulation.
 These are as follows.
 1: Hexokinase/Glucokinase, 2: Phosphofructokinase (PFK), 3: Pyruvate Kinase

 1. Regulation of Hexokinase:

 Hexokinase phosphorylates glucose in most animals, plants, and microbes.
 This enzyme requires Mg++ ion because the real substrate of this enzyme is the Mg-ATP complex.
 Hexokinase catalyzes the first irreversible reaction of the glycolytic pathway and is inhibited by the glucose-6-phosphate i.e. when the product glucose-6-phosphate is accumulated, it inhibits the enzyme catalyzes the production of it.
 Glucokinase found in the liver is an isoenzyme of hexokinase which is not inhibited by glucose-6-phosphate and is involved in glucose-1-phosphate formation for glycogen synthesis.
 Therefore, Hexokinase is the first target of regulation of the glycolytic pathway.